pcaston/OpenPeerPower.github.io/source/_docs/autostart/upstart.markdown

 ---
 title: "Autostart using Upstart"
-description: "Instructions on how to setup Home Assistant to launch on boot using Upstart."
+description: "Instructions on how to setup Open Peer Power to launch on boot using Upstart."
 ---

 Many Linux distributions use the Upstart system (or similar) for managing daemons.
 Typically, systems based on Debian 7 or previous use Upstart.
 This includes Ubuntu releases before 15.04.
 If you are unsure if your system is using Upstart, you may check with the following command: